The 3rd Ming emperor with reign title of Yongle ("Perpetual Happiness") was the 4th son of the 1st Ming emperor, Zhu Yuanzhang.

 Just inside the tomb walls and east of the front gate is a unique stele pavilion, a square structure with a double eaved gable roof covered with yellow glazed tiles.
 Inside the pavilion is a stele erected on a base shaped like a Chinese stone dragon -and not the traditional tortoise.

-The current imperial edicts engraved in both Chinese and Manchu on three sides were added by the later Qing emperors of Shun Zhi (1659), Qian Long (1786) and Jia Qing (1804).
+The current imperial edicts engraved in both Chinese and Manchu on three sides were added by the later Qing emperors reigning as Shun Zhi (1659), Qian Long (1786) and Jia Qing (1804).

 This stele and its pavilion has no counterpart in any other Ming tomb in Shisanling.
 This fact and the uncertainty of when it was erected, lead to the speculation that it was a practical construction added by the subsequent Qing dynasty and mainly served the purpose of a vehicle carrying records of tomb repairs etc.